-An assessment using the MAF+ is associated with a total time commitment by the innovator of 12-24 hours over 6-8 weeks.
+An assessment using the MAF+ is associated with a total time commitment by the innovator of 18-48 hours spread over 6-8 weeks.
 This entails a 1-2 hour phone call/teleconference with the supporting partners and observers fortnightly (for the 6-8 week period) plus 2-4 hours preparation/information collection (desk research).

 When an innovator starts an assessment in the MAF+ a timeline is created.
-This page shows an editable timeline which starts off with the starting date of the assessment and gives innovators and supporting partners the option to adjust the dates when each batch of exercises will be completed and when each of the teleconferences will take place (see Figure 4).
+This page shows an editable timeline which starts off with the starting date of the assessment and gives innovators and supporting partners the option to adjust the dates when each section (i.e. a cluster of related exercises) will be completed and when each of the teleconferences will take place (see Figure 5).

-Figure 4.
+Figure 5.
 Excerpt of the assessment timeline page.

-4. MAF+ Section 1 - Setting the scene
+3. MAF+ Section 1 - Setting the scene